 a birth certificate as evidence of the date of birth, however, this is not acceptable evidence of the date the baby is due

-In the case of a premature or early birth before or during the qualifying week, the requirements for continuous employment will be satisfied if the employee would have completed 26 weeks of continuous employment if the baby had not been born early.
+In the case of premature or early birth before or during the qualifying week, the requirements for continued employment will be satisfied if the employee would have completed 26 weeks of continuous employment if the baby had not been born early.

 Special rules apply if an employee is absent from work because of their pregnancy, and the absence continues into or starts within the 4 week period starting on the Sunday of the fourth week before the week the baby is due.
 In this case, maternity leave and the related SMP pay period begin on the day after the first complete day of absence from work due to pregnancy within the 4 week period.